intel/neural-compressor/docs/source/smooth_quant.md

 Please note that this conversion will make the quantization of weights more difficult, because the scales attached to weights shown above are per-input-channel, while quantization of weights is per-output-channel or per-tensor.

-So **the second question is how much difficulty to be migrated**, that is how to choose the **convention per-channel scale** $s_{x1}$ and $s_{x2}$ on the above image.
+So **the second question is how much difficulty to be migrated**, that is how to choose the **conversion per-channel scale** $s_{x1}$ and $s_{x2}$ from the above image.
 Different works adopt different ways.

 *SPIQ* just adopts the quantization scale of activations as the conversion per-channel scale.

-*Outlier suppression* adopts the scale of the preceding layernorm as the convention per-channel scale.
+*Outlier suppression* adopts the scale of the preceding layernorm as the conversion per-channel scale.

-*Smoothquant* introduces a hyperparameter $\alpha$ as a smooth factor to calculate the convention per-channel scale and balance the quantization difficulty of activation and weight.
+*Smoothquant* introduces a hyperparameter $\alpha$ as a smooth factor to calculate the conversion per-channel scale and balance the quantization difficulty of activation and weight.

 $$
 s_j = max(|X_j|)^\alpha/max(|W_j|)^{1-\alpha} \tag{4}